CorrelAid/klima-kollektiv/clean_data/README.md

 # requirements for cleaned data:
 * file format is a geopackage. -> test (Paula)
 * contained layers are part of a predefined dictionary of layers (.e.g "see") -> test, new dictionary (Desiree)
-    * new dictionary "layers": name {see, acker, line, ..., pipeline, bauwerk, points},
+    * new dictionary "layers": name {see, acker, line, ..., pipeline, bauwerk, points}, # english layer names!
                            pane: {Polygon, Polygon, Polygon, ...,  MultiLineString, Polygon, Points}, colour:{blau, gelb, dunkelblau,..., graublau, schwarz, rot}
     * layers in existing gepoackages must be renamed (Paula, Desiree)